tbshfr/vimusic-to-spotify/README.md

 ## How To:

+Clone the repo with 'git clone https://github.com/tbshfr/vimusic-to-spotify.git" to a folder you want.
+Install dependencies with 'pip install -r requirements.txt'.
-Save Export from DB to a folder, name it vimusic.db , execute dump_playlist_to_txt.py in the same folder.
+Save the db backup file to the same folder.
-You will get a folder with the name "playlists", every playlist will be its own txt file.

 Create a Spotify Developer Account: https://developer.spotify.com/, confirm email if not already done.
-Add yourself as a user and fill in the variables in the .env file
+Add yourself as a user and fill in the variables in the .env file.
-Run create_playlists.py
+Execute 'python3 main.py' -> Profit?